-Defending trademarks can be an important part of business, but it’s also essential to know how far to go.
-Arching past sensible boundaries could mean unnecessary costs and long-lasting reputational damage.
+Defending trademarks can be an important part of business, but it’s also important to know how far to go.
+Going past sensible boundaries could mean unnecessary costs and long-lasting reputational damage.

 Duke University has been branded a “trademark bully” by two of its own researchers who conducted a study on trademark oppositions.
 The professors insist that the school is going beyond reasonable action with many of its claims.

 Forcing your entity to grasp at straws for a complete stranglehold on associated branding could lead to losing big in the long run.
-That’s why it can be essential to have representation that can tell you where to draw the line.
+That’s why it can be essential to have representation that can help you determine where to draw the line.

 Pushing the boundaries

 The United States Patent and Trademark Office defines bullying as a trademark owner who applies undue pressure on other businesses.

 Some of the claims Duke made in recent years could fall in this definition.
 They’ve made various objections to groups using “Duke,” “Blue,” “Devil,” and even the letter “D,” even though the university doesn’t hold all-encompassing trademark rights to any of these terms.
 That didn’t stop them from filing more complaints than the other 28 major universities covered in the study combined.

 While you should expect to spend money defending your claims and enforcing your trademarks, the payout should make good business sense over time.
 The researchers said the constant opposition to weak trademark claims may have cost the school hundreds of thousands of dollars and made the university look worse in the public’s eyes.